Appendix 2 – The Poems

 If only I had asked if you also wanted me.

-Though the carrying was love,
+Though the carrying was the love,

 and the leaving was the wound,